uncomfyhalomacro-stackup/forum-dapp-with-scaffold/README.md

 - [X] Forum Smart Contract
 - ~~[ ] Posts Smart Contract~~
 - [ ] Use https://just.systems to automate?
+- [ ] Use smart contract with updated Post and Comment.
+They have owner addresses now.

 ## Firefox weirdness